navilg/rtl8723be/README.md

 We are going to resolve Ubuntu weak wifi signal issue using an easy installation script

-This script is tested successfully on Ubuntu 16.04.3 LTS, Kernel less than v5.0
+This script is tested successfully on Ubuntu 16.04.3 LTS.

 ##############################################################################################################################################################